AudioBible/KJV/README.md

 [![thomas-jefferson-educate-and-inform-the-masses-quote](images/thomas-jefferson-educate-and-inform-the-masses-quote.png)](https://www.youtube.com/watch?v=UbYtkrTquXE&list=PL7X63Sm3kODMi6OX15TRIqXzc3usAkf2-)

-## NO OFFENSE BUT WE ARE IN TROUBLE AND THE TRUTH MUST BE HEARD!
+## NO OFFENSE BUT WE ARE IN TROUBLE AND THE TRUTH MUST BE SEEN AND HEARD!

 ![dubai-flat-earth-ruler-comparison](images/dubai-flat-earth-ruler-comparison.png)